Xdeon/blog-hugo/content/about.md

 ## About me

-I am a graduate student at the [Department of Computer Science, University of Saskatchewan, Canada](http://www.cs.usask.ca).
-My research focuses on utilizing concurrency-oriented programming language such as [Erlang](http://www.erlang.org)/[Go](https://golang.org) to build infrastructure for the Internet of Things protocols like [CoAP](http://coap.technology).
+I finished my graduate study at the [Department of Computer Science, University of Saskatchewan, Canada](https://www.cs.usask.ca).
+My research focuses on utilizing concurrency-oriented programming language such as [Erlang](https://www.erlang.org)/[Go](https://golang.org) to build infrastructure for the Internet of Things protocols like [CoAP](https://coap.technology).

 Previously I was involved in electrical engineering and had some experience related to IC/FPGA design and industry automation.
 I am also a MOOC fan, being active on [Coursera](https://www.coursera.org/) recently.